 Target audience interview

-To help make my program specific to user needs I have interviewed physics students on what they would expect from such a program:
+To help make my program specific to user needs I have interviewed physics students and teachers on what they would expect from such a program:

 Student 1

 “I want to see a variety of materials in the game to see how each one will affect the integrity of the structure.
 How the bridge will withstand against a range of heavy vehicles.
 I would like there to be clear instructions on how to use the game.
 I want the physics to be explained to me.”